Key training provider struggles to fill the need

-The pipeline very often begins at the certified nurse aide or home health aide level and practical nurse licensure is often the next logical step for adults climbing the career ladder.
+The pipeline very often begins at the certified nurse aide or home health aide level and practical nurse licensure, e.g., CALC Institute of Technology practical nursing program in Fairview Heights, IL, is often the next logical step for adults climbing the career ladder.

 The CNA/HHA work is difficult, physically demanding, emotionally taxing and pays relatively little compared to the tasks these employees perform.
 It is, therefore, a high-turnover occupation.

 The BOCES CNA training program could operate year round running back-to-back sessions, turning out eight to 10 CNAs after each eight-week training program were it not for the shortage of qualified instructors.

 BOCES’ mission includes being accessible to all individuals.
 Being accessible to those most likely to seek the lowest-paying jobs on the nursing career ladder means being affordable.
 While our adult education programs are tuition-based, we strive to keep tuition costs within reach of our students’ means and we also help them to get remote jobs.

 Having some competition from other training providers also affects our tuition rates.
 In addition, education regulations dictate the student-to-teacher ratio.
 All these points factor into the budget development process and ultimately determine teacher compensation packages.

 Those compensation packages do not compare with those offered to practicing RNs, especially those with the experience and credentials required by New York State Education Department.

 The same issues play into the LPN programs, where a large percentage of students are working CNAs supporting a family while trying to better their employment outlook and futures.